bluerobotics/Cockpit-docs/content/usage/advanced/index.md

     - can be added/hidden/removed/duplicated, saved and loaded to/from the display device, and dynamically switched between during operation
 1. [Widgets](#widgets) (within each view)
-    - for advanced information display and vehicle control
+    - for information display and vehicle control
-    - can be added/removed, placed in arbitrary locations, and resized
+    - can be added/removed, moved around, and resized
-1. [Mini-widgets](#mini-widgets) (within mini-widget bar widgets)
-    - for basic information display and vehicle/interface control
-    - can be added/removed, reordered within widget bars, and moved between them

 ### Profiles